cere-io/widget-ios/README.md

 | hasItems | Returns true if there are items for specified `placement` |
 | getPlacements | Returns array of placements that are available for current RMS configuration |
 | showOnboarding | Sets widget to onboarding mode and shows it to user |
-| setUserData | Sets data required for some fields of the widget like `name` or `level`.
-Should be passes as JSON string '{userData: {name: "Junior", level: 1}'
+| setUserData | Sets data required for some fields of the widget like `name`.
+Should be passes as JSON string '{userData: {name: "Junior"}}'
 | logout | Logs out user from widget |

 ### Events